-While we’re on the subject of quiet operation, it’s worth noting that we always pair these variable speed ACs with one of Trane’s variable speed furnaces, like the XC80.
+While we’re on the subject of quiet operation, it’s worth noting that we always pair this variable speed ACs with one of Trane’s variable speed furnaces, like the XC80.
 A variable speed furnace, also known as a “variable airflow” furnace, offers a range of fan speeds according to the need for air throughout your home.
 The result?
 You might not hear the system even though it’s running.

 Improve comfort and efficiency without breaking the bank

 Not everybody is ready for the créme de la créme in residential air conditioning, and that’s ok.
-Trane’s XR17 two-stage air conditioner is a high performance option if you’ve got a mid-range budget for new equipment.
+Trane’s XR17 two-stage air conditioner is a high-performance option if you’ve got a mid-range budget for new equipment.

 Unlike variable speed compressors, the two-stage compressor in the XR17 has – you guessed it – two different operating speeds.
-Most of the time, it cools your home in the lowest speed.
+Most of the time, it cools your home at the lowest speed.
 The higher speed is only needed at certain times when the cooling load increases.
 As a result, it consumes less energy than systems of years past.
-A SEER of 17 also puts that the XR17 at the high end of the spectrum, efficiency-wise.
+A SEER of 17 also puts the XR17 at the high end of the spectrum, efficiency-wise.

 The bottom line?
 The XR17 is probably far more efficient than whatever system you’re replacing.
-Paired with a variable speed furnace like the Trane XC80, you can also enjoy quiet operation and more consistent, even airflow throughout your home.
+Paired with a variable-speed furnace like the Trane XC80, you can also enjoy quiet operation and more consistent, even airflow throughout your home.

-Even standard Trane air conditioners are a high performance upgrade
+Even standard Trane air conditioners are a high-performance upgrade

 Most of the HVAC systems we replace in Atlanta-area homes are ten or more years old.
 Due to their age, they’re often 10 SEER or lower.
 Nowadays, even a 13 SEER unit doesn’t meet minimum efficiency standards!